 There are endless ways for your kids to stay entertained while they’re on-board Ovation of the Seas.
 Kids venues include Adventure Ocean, which is open to kiddos ages six months to 11 years.
 The Adventure Ocean program offers a wide range of programming, with something for every age group.

 Older kids enjoy two separate spaces, The Living Room and Fuel.
 Younger teens only have access to the former.
 Programming includes supervised parties, competitions, games, and more.

 Ovation of the Seas FAQ:

 Ships are often measured according to gross tonnage (GT), or the total internal volume of the ship.
 According to GT, then, Ovation of the Seas is not the biggest cruise ship in the world.
-That honor (for the time being) goes to its sister ship, Symphony of the Seas.
+That honor (for the time being) goes to Icon of the Seas.

 In terms of GT, Ovation of the Seas comes in 12th worldwide, tying with Anthem of the Seas and Quantum of the Seas, with a GT of 168,666.
 Ovation of the Seas has a length of 1,142 feet, 18 overall decks and 16 passenger decks.

 Ovation of the Seas is a Quantum-class cruise ship.
 This class, created by Royal Caribbean, is the third-largest class of cruise ships in the world, behind the Meraviglia class by MSC Cruises and Royal Caribbean’s own Oasis class.